Trivaxy/leibniz-lang/README.md

 1 => 6 | 9 // 6
 ```

 Recursion is also supported in Leibniz.
-Here's a factorial function:
+Let's forget Leibniz has factorial syntax and make a function ourselves:
 ```rust
 let fact(x) = x < 1 => 1 | x * fact(x - 1)
 ```